 Siri, Alexa and Google Home Get Stuck In An Infinite Loop Conversation

 But what happens when these devices all talk to each other?
 YouTuber Dan Ludtke managed to set up an infinitely looping conversation between Alexa, Siri and Google Home.
 The video doesn't put you through the misery of an infinite livestream of the same conversation.
 After a couple minutes of sped up triggers, Ludkte takes mercy on viewers and walks them through the programming process.
-We can only imagine how much more fun this will be if Samsung's newly-released Bixby gets added into the mix.
+We can only imagine how much more fun this will be if Samsung's newly-released Bixby gets added to the mix.

 Some viewers noted that Ludtke left out Cortana.
 The answer, as he explains on his blog, is simple: Cortana refused to listen to artificial voices.

 For a full explanation of the setup, you can find Ludtke's process on his blog here.

 Amazon Echo, Google Home, and Siri are just the beginning.
 Don't be surprised if, within a year or two, features of an ordinary personal assistant become so great they will start to read stories to little children, automatically play your favorite music or ask questions about life.
 You gotta say, this is much better than your traditional TV!

 What is your favorite feature ?
 Are you ready for the next generation of devices?

 Share your point of view in the comments below.
 Make sure to follow us on social media; we are active on Facebook, Twitter, and YouTube!